How to Rebuild Your Credit Score After Filing for Bankruptcy

-In fact, by following a handful of proven methods, you can begin to repair your credit almost immediately.
-Even though bankruptcy can linger on your credit report as long as 10 years, if you stick with the plan, you could be back in the market for a car loan or even a home mortgage in as few as two years.
+In fact, by following a handful of proven methods, you can actually improve your credit score almost immediately.
+Even though bankruptcy can linger on your credit report as long as 10 years, if you stick with the plan, it is possible to be back in the market for a car loan or even a home mortgage in as few as two years.

 Your Credit Score after Bankruptcy

-Think hard on any decision involving bankruptcy, because when you commit to it, your credit score is going to take a whack.
-Before you commit, know that you have done all you can to climb out of your debt hole: tough, tight budgeting; taking a second job or doing freelance/gig work; selling off assets; consulting with a nonprofit debt counselor.
+Before you commit to bankruptcy, be sure that you have done all you can to climb out of your debt including: tough, tight budgeting; taking a second job or doing freelance/gig work; selling off assets; consulting with a nonprofit debt counselor.

 Been there and done that?
 OK.
 Brace yourself.

-How much of a whack you’ll suffer depends on any number of considerations, some of which are nearly impossible to predict.
-This much is certain: Depending on which kind of bankruptcy you file — Chapter 7 (discharge debts) or Chapter 13 (reorganize debts; get on a payment plan) — you’re likely to see your score plummet between 160 and 240 points.
+If you elect to file bankruptcy, the damage to your credit score depends on any number of considerations, some of which are nearly impossible to predict.
+This much is certain: Depending on which type of bankruptcy you file — Chapter 7 (discharge debts) or Chapter 13 (reorganize debts; get on a payment plan) — you’re likely to see your score plummet between 160 and 240 points.

 Ironically, credit scores that were lower pre-bankruptcy tend to lose fewer points than credit scores that were significantly higher.
 An eight-year-old FICO study showed someone with a 680 credit score losing 150 points, and someone with a 780 losing 240 points.
-The plunge puts both bankrupts in the same unattractive neighborhood of 530-540.
+The plunge places both individuals in the same unattractive neighborhood of 530-540.